Frequently Asked Questions

-A reverse mortgage is a loan that enables older homeowners, age 62 and older, to convert a portion of their home equity into tax-free cash in the form of loan proceeds* while continuing to hold title to your home and without being required to make monthly mortgage payments.
-You remain responsible to pay taxes, insurance, and any other obligations that might create a lien on the property, as well as to maintain the property.
-For the right person, at the right time, and for the right reason, a reverse mortgage can, in many cases, help homeowners to live more comfortably in retirement.
+A reverse mortgage is a loan that enables homeowners age 62 and older to convert a portion of their home equity into tax-free cash in the form of loan proceeds.
+Borrowers continue to hold the title to the home and are not required to make monthly mortgage payments.
+They must continue to pay taxes, mortgage insurance, and any other financial obligation that could result in a lien on the property, as well as maintain the property’s safe, working condition.

 *Consult a financial advisor and appropriate government agencies for any effect a reverse mortgage may have on taxes or benefits.
 How you use the loan proceeds could impact your income taxes.